Croatan

-The Croatan were a small Native American ethnic group living in the coastal areas of what is now North Carolina.
+The Croatan, also known as Hatteras, were a small Native American ethnic group living in the coastal areas of what is now North Carolina.
 They might have been a branch of the larger Roanoke people or allied with them.
 The Croatan lived in current Dare County, an area encompassing the Alligator River, Croatan Sound, Roanoke Island, Ocracoke Island, and parts of the Outer Banks, including Hatteras Island.
-The Croatan people who exist today live predominantly in Cumberland, Sampson, and Harnett counties.

-The chiefs, called werowances ("he who is rich"), each controlled up to 18 towns.
+Their leaders, called Werowances ("he who is rich"), each controlled up to 18 towns.
 The greatest were able to muster 700 or 800 fighting men.
-Chiefs and their families were held in great status and received respect, but they were not all-powerful.
-To pursue a collective goal, chiefs had to convince their followers that the action would be in the tribe's best interest.
-The chief was responsible for spreading wealth to his tribe, and, if unable to do so, they received less respect, or even lost respect entirely.
+Weroances and their families were held in great status and received respect, but they were not all-powerful.
+To pursue a collective goal, Weroances had to convince their followers that the action would be in the nation's best interest.
+The Weroance was responsible for spreading wealth, and, if unable to do so, he received less respect.

-Phillip W. Evans, a linguist, suggested the word Croatan means "council town" or "talk town," which likely indicates the residence of an important leader and a place where councils were held.
+Phillip W. Evans, a linguist, suggested the word Croatan means "council town" or "talk town", which likely indicates the residence of an important leader and a place where councils were held.

-Beliefs
+The state-recognized tribes claiming descent from the Croatan people have members who live predominantly in Cumberland, Sampson, and Harnett counties.

+Name

+The synonym for Croatan, Hatteras, was first used by the English settler John Lawson.
+Lawson was writing a book where the Hatteras were mentioned for the first time.
+Although the meaning of Hatteras is unknown, the people from that island were known as "the people of shallow water."
+Hatteras is considered to be a synonym for the Croatans.

+Language

+The Croatan spoke a language in the Algonquian language family.

+Religion

 According to Thomas Harriot, the Native Americans living in coastal North Carolina believed there was "one only chief and great God, which has been from all eternity" and which made petty gods "to be used in the creation and government to follow."
 They believed in the immortality of the soul.
 Upon death, the soul either enters heaven to live with the gods or goes to a place near the setting sun called Popogusso, to burn for eternity in a huge pit of fire.
 The concepts of heaven and hell were impressed upon the common people to encourage them to respect leaders and live a life that would produce rewards in the afterlife.

 Conjurors and priests were distinctive spiritual leaders.
 Priests were chosen for their knowledge and wisdom and were leaders of the organized religion.
 Conjurors, on the other hand, were chosen for their magical abilities.
 Conjurors were thought to have powers from a personal connection with a supernatural being (mostly spirits from the animal world).